jonathanstowe/Attribute-Lazy/README.md

 block.
 This might be useful if the value may not be used and may be expensive to calculate (or various other reasons that haven't been thought of.)

+For convenience the block is passed the object instance as a single argument.

 ## Installation

 Assuming you have a working Rakudo Perl 6 installation you should be able to